-Unless the well has previously (within the last 180 calendar days) fulfilled the requirements of Part II C.1., prior to commencing injection into a newly constructed, converted, or sidetracked injection well, the Permittee shall fulfill the requirements listed in parts Part II.C.1 (a), (b) and (c).
-The requirements of Part II.C.1 have been fulfilled for well PTU-DW1.
+Unless the well has previously (within the last 180 days) fulfilled the requirements of Part II C.1., prior to commencing injection into a newly constructed, converted, or sidetracked injection well, the Permittee shall fulfill the following requirements:

 - a.
-Construction is complete and the Permittee has submitted the COMPLETION FORM FOR INJECTION WELLS (EPA Form 7520-18) (with logging data); and - (1) The Director or EPA authorized representative has inspected or otherwise reviewed the newly constructed, converted, or sidetracked injection well and finds it is in compliance with the conditions of the permit; or - (2) The Permittee has not received notice from the Director or EPA authorized representative of intent to inspect or otherwise review the new, converted, sidetrack or replacement injection well within 13 business days of receipt of the Completion Report, in which case prior inspection or review is waived and the Permittee may commence injection. - b.
-The Permittee shall demonstrate that the well has mechanical integrity as described in Part II.C.2., and the Permittee has received notice from the Director or EPA authorized representative that such a demonstration is satisfactory.
+Construction is complete and the Permittee has submitted the COMPLETION FORM FOR INJECTION WELLS (EPA Form 7520-9) (with logging data); and - (1) The Director or EPA authorized representative has inspected or otherwise reviewed the newly constructed, converted, or sidetracked injection well and finds it is in compliance with the conditions of the permit; or - (2) The Permittee has not received notice from the Director of intent to inspect or otherwise review the new, converted, sidetrack or replacement injection well within 13 days of receipt of the Completion Report, in which case prior inspection or review is waived and the Permittee may commence injection. - b.
+The Permittee shall demonstrate that the well has mechanical integrity as described in Part II.C.3.
+Mechanical Integrity, and the Permittee has received notice from the Director or EPA authorized representative that such a demonstration is satisfactory.
 The Permittee shall notify EPA at least two weeks prior to conducting this initial test so that an EPA authorized representative may be present. - c.
-The Permittee shall conduct a step-rate injection test (SRT) and submit a preliminary report to EPA that summarizes the results.
+The permittee shall conduct a step-rate injection test (SRT) and submit a preliminary report to EPA that summarizes the results.
 Upon approval by the Director or an EPA authorized representative, the Permittee may submit the results of a previously conducted SRT to satisfy this requirement.